nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Features

 <div class="alert" markdown="span">
 Before proceeding, make sure you have reviewed the [Command Structure](#command-structure) section or are already familiar with EZSTATE's command structure.
-This will ensure you can fully understand and use the features in this section.
+This will ensure you can fully understand and use all of EZSTATE's features.
 </div>

 <br>